LennyDZ/EPIC-QEC/docs/qec_primitives.md

                 )
                 detectors.append(detector)

-        # Set the next graph-port state to STABLE for all nodes involved in syndrome extraction.
+        # Set next graph port state to STABLE for all nodes involved in the syndrome extraction
         new_graph_port = DetectorGraphPort()
         for node in instruction.target.check_nodes | instruction.target.variable_nodes:
             new_graph_port[node] = QubitPortState(